DevExpress-Examples/wpf-dock-layout-manager-use-custom-dock-hints-and-the-dock-zone/Readme.md

 # WPF Dock Layout Manager - Use Custom Dock Hints and The Dock Zone

-This example customizes left dock hint's colors.
+This example customizes the left dock hint's colors.

 To do this, override templates corresponding to the defined resource keys.
 The `DockVisualizerThemeKey` includes keys that specify the dock zone and dock hint element appearance.